maffos/Diffusion-Modelling-for-inverse-problems/README.md

 - [References](#references)

 ## Description
 This project explores the application of score-based generative models to inverse problems.
 In particular the 'Conditional Denoising Estimator (CDE)' and 'Conditional Diffusive Estimator' (CDiffE) in [1], as well as the 'Diffusion Posterior Sampler' in [4] are implemented.
-Furthermore, these models are equipped with a novel loss function (PINNLoss) that is based on the PDE called 'ScoreFPE' [3].
+Furthermore, these models are equipped with a novel loss function (PINNLoss) that leverages the PDE that acts on the score and is derived from the FPE (ScoreFPE) [3].
 In cases where the score of the posterior distribution is known (which is often the case in inverse problems), one can use the ScoreFPE to train score-based generative models as a Physics-Informed-Neural-Network (PINN) [5].
 The resulting loss function is called PINNLoss and can be found in the losses.py module.
 It includes benchmarks of these models against other methods such as stochastic normalizing flows [2].
 The project provides two example applications:
 1. A toy linear problem.
 2. A real-world application from scatterometry.